A faithful remnant,

 Lydia felt the presence of God, the warmth and light of Jesus covering her in the darkness.
 Fresh tears washed her face.Lord, here I am…coming to you soon.
 Grant peace.
 Strength.
 Faith.
 Love…

 It was already late afternoon and soon it would be dark.
 Caelius became worried for Lydia had not yet returned home.
 He prayed for wisdom.
-Lydia had described to him directions to Gloria’s cottage and he would need daylight to see the markers, the specific details of trees, flowers, homes and roads to the north, south, east or west, as she had described.
+Lydia had described to him directions to Gloria’s cottage and he would need daylight to see the markers, the specific details of trees, flowers, homes and roads as she had described.
 Wrapped in his cloak he set out to find her.

 As he walked, he chided himself for letting Lydia return to Gloria’s home by herself.
-Remembering, however, her strength and courage, her tactfulness in relationships.
-Hoping she had gracefully handled Jerome’s ire.
+Remembering, however, her strength and courage, her tactfulness in relationships and hoping she had gracefully handled Jerome’s ire.
 Perhaps gratefulness to Lydia for saving Gloria’s life and baby’s too would have soothed his anger.
 Hoping perhaps Lydia had just gotten caught up in taking care of Gloria and the babies.

 “My name is Caelius, Lydia’s husband.
 I have come to check on her, since it is almost dark and she has not yet returned home.”